DeepakTatachar/Privacy-Memorization-Curvature/README.md

-## Code Repository for Linking Privacy, Memorization and Input Loss Curvature
+## Code Repository for Unveiling Privacy, Memorization and Input Loss Curvature

 This code is the official implementation for the paper, **Unveiling Privacy, Memorization, and Input Curvature Links**.
 This code contains the experiments for the three links described in the paper.

-Accepted at ICML 2024, if you use this github repo consider citing our work
+ICML 2024, if you use this github repo consider citing our work
 ```bibtex
 @inproceedings{
     ravikumar2024unveiling,